zbmed-semtec/doc2vec-doc-relevance-training/README.md

 The following section outlines the process of generating document-level embeddings for each PMID of the RELISH corpus.

 #### Create Tagged Documents
-In this initial step, we create  `TaggedDocuments `, which associate each PMID with a corresponding list of words.
+In this initial step, we create  `TaggedDocuments `, which associates each PMID with a corresponding list of words.
 Here, we combine the abstract and title of each document into a unified paragraph (or document).
 This unified text serves as the input for our Doc2Vec model, allowing it to capture the semantic meaning of the entire document.

-#### Generate and Train Doc2Vec models
+#### Train and Optimize Doc2Vec models
-In the second phase, we construct and train Doc2Vec models with customizable hyperparameters.
-These models are designed to understand the relationships between documents and words in a high-dimensional vector space.
-We employ the parameters shown below in order to generate our models.
+In the second phase, we create and train Doc2Vec models with customizable hyperparameters to comprehend the connections between documents and words in a high-dimensional vector space.
+We aim to optimize these hyperparameters to establish the most effective relationship between cosine similarity and document relevance.

+To accomplish this we begin by splitting the dataset into a training set and a testing set.
+The training set is then used to train the Doc2Vec model, where we explore various hyperparameters to optimize its performance.
+This optimization process is crucial for enhancing the model's ability to capture meaningful relationships between cosine similarity and document relevance.
+For each set of hyperparameters, a Doc2Vec model is trained on the training split.

+Following this, we evaluate the model's performance on the testing set using Precision@5 as our evaluation metric.

 ##### Parameters

 + **dm:** {1,0} Refers to the training algorithm.
-If dm=1, distributed memory is used otherwise, distributed bag of words is used.
+If dm=1, distributed memory is used otherwise, a distributed bag of words is used.
-+ **vector_size:** It represents the dimensions of the generated embeddings, with options of 200, 300 and 400 in our case.
++ **vector_size:** It represents the dimensions of the generated embeddings, with options of 200, 300, and 400 in our case.
-+ **window:** Represents the maximum distance between the current and predicted word, with values fof 5,6 and 7 in our case.
++ **window:** Represents the maximum distance between the current and predicted word, with values of 5,6 and 7 in our case.
-+ **epochs:** Refers to the number of iterations over the training dataseta and is set at 15 in this context.
++ **epochs:** Refers to the number of iterations over the training dataset and is set at 15 in this context.
 + **min_count:** It is the minimum number of appearances a word must have to not be ignored by the algorithm and is configured at a minimum of 5.

-### Format embeddings
-After model training, we can extract document-level embeddings.
-These embeddings are numerical vectors that represent the content and context of each document in a continuous vector space.
-These embeddings are stored by the model, associated with each PMID.
-For further downstream document similarity calculations, we format and save these embeddings for each document with its PMID as a dataframe in a pickle file.
-Each specific set of hyperparameter combination results in having a separate pickle file.

-## Calculate Cosine Similarity
-To assess the similarity between two documents within the RELISH corpus, we employ the Cosine Similarity metric.
-This process enables the generation of a 4-column matrix containing cosine similarity scores for existing pairs of PMIDs within our corpus.
-For a more detailed explanation of the process, please refer to this [documentation](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/code/Cosine_Similarity).

-## Hyperparameter Optimization
-*To be written*
+### Doc2Vec Model Training and Similarity Matrix Computation on Split Dataset
+Following hyperparameter optimization, the next step involves training the Doc2Vec model with the optimal parameters on the training dataset.
+Then, embeddings are generated for the test dataset using this trained model.
+Subsequently, cosine similarity is calculated for the test dataset embeddings, providing a measure of similarity between pairs of documents based on their learned representations.

 ## Evaluation